 Overall, I would say my trip to Denver was… satisfying.
 We got to see a few of the main hot spots, but obviously there was still a lot left for us to see and do.
 We couldn’t go to downtown Denver because we were out-voted.
 One of the downsides to a family reunion is that you usually must do things as a unit, and if the entire unit isn’t on board with something, then that something isn’t going to happen.
 I wouldn’t have minded breaking away from said unit and venturing off myself into downtown Denver, but alas, I had my infant and no vehicle.
 I would love to go back to Denver for about a week, and just explore all the things I didn’t get to see.
 Until next time, Mile High City!

-Ok, so the Airbnb… I don’t know how many people reading this blog have ever stayed at an Airbnb, but this was my first and only time.
+Ok, so the Airbnb… I don’t know how many people reading this blog have ever stayed at an Airbnb, but this was my first time.
 My uncle was in charge of finding where we were going to stay, whether that be a house, motel, hotel, whatever.
 He was having a lot of trouble finding a hotel that was A) cheap enough and B) was large enough for so many people during the 4th of July weekend.
 He ended up finding an Airbnb house, owned by some European guy, who basically used it as a house to rent out on Airbnb and make some extra cash (oh, to be that wealthy).

 The house from the outside looks out of place.
 It’s a two-story home in a sea of one-story homes.
 This house clearly wasn’t there originally, because it stuck out like a sore thumb.
 While it was larger, from the outside it looked like your run-of-the-mill, single-family type home.
 Nothing fancy, nothing extravagant.
 The inside was a completely different story.
 From the moment I stepped inside, I felt like I had been transported to a freaking IKEA store in downtown Stockholm, Sweden.
 It was the most modern, “artsy”-type home that I have ever been in.
 It was 3 stories (furnished basement), 5 bedrooms, one nook area with a bed, 3 1/2 baths, and two living rooms.
 There was a TV in the basement living room that looked like it was manufactured in 1992, which didn’t work.
 There were no other TVs in the entire house.
 There was a giant camera affixed in the kitchen.
 I’m not talking about a small little stealth camera.
 This thing looked like it once belonged in a Blockbuster Video, also from 1992; that’s how large and ancient it was.
 It was extremely unnerving to think that some dude in Europe was probably watching our every move (and I know he was, because his *bleep* kept turning up the A.C. manually).